 The northern snakehead has become invasively established in the Potomac River and threatens the Chesapeake Bay watershed.
 It also has been found in ponds, reservoirs, and other water bodies in several other states.
 If snakeheads invade the Great Lakes, they could cause great damage to that ecosystem.

 In 2008, northern snakeheads were found in Arkansas drainage ditches, after an accident at a commercial fish farm.
 Flooding allowed these fish to move into the local White River, and from there, the fish made their way into the Arkansas and Mississippi rivers.
+They have been spreading north through the waters of the St. Francis River watershed.

 In the past, snakeheads have sometimes been placed in these genera: Bostrychoides, Ophicephalus, Ophiocephalus, and Paraophiocephalus.